-The training consists of a two week Sheriff's Orientation Training (S.O.T.), a six month academy and 8 to 10 weeks of module training.
+The training consists of a 2-week Sheriff's Orientation Training (S.O.T.), a 22-week academy, and approximately 10-week module training.
 The Sheriff's Office will provide all books, materials, and uniforms (excluding footwear).
 Those selected for hire will receive pay and full benefits during this training period.
 After this training is completed the recruit is sworn in and their salary increases to the salary of a certified Law Enforcement Deputy.

 Perform law enforcement trainee duties to become certified as a law enforcement officer and eligible for promotion to Law Enforcement Deputy.

 *The Hillsborough County Sheriff's Office is hiring pre-certified law enforcement academy graduates.
 Candidates must meet all other minimum qualifications.

 Note: The following duties are illustrative and not exhaustive.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.
 Depending on assigned area of responsibility, incumbents in the position may perform some or all of the activities described below.